To see or not to see a $z\sim13$ galaxy, that is the question: Data analysis

-Applying the line-finding algorithm to the real data cubes, we find both one positive and one negative $\geq 3.8\sigma$ feature within $10$ kpc of the expected source position in the Band 4 data cube.
-We find three positive and eight negative $\geq 3.8\sigma$ features in the Band 6 data cube.
-Both lists include the line candidates for the proposed $z=13.27$ source (by design).
-The higher number of $\geq 3.8\sigma$ features in the Band 6 data is due to both the greater spectral range of the Band 6 cube (corresponding to $12.6<z<14.3$ for the \oiii\ line vs $13.17<z<13.37$ for \cii\ line) and different spatial resolution.
-Cross-matching the real Band 4 and 6 data cubes, we recover only one matched pair of positive $\geq 3.8\sigma$ features within 10 kpc and 1000 km s$^{-1}$ of each other, which correspond to the proposed \oiii\ line at $z=13.27$ (Band 6 cube) and tentative \cii\ line, offset by $\sim$ 6\,kpc and $\sim -190$\,km s$^{-1}$.\footnote{the slight difference spectral offsets compared to the value in Sec.~\ref{sub:noise_properties} is due to the fact that here we are measuring the separation of the central line frequency from the line finding algorithm.} However, we also find three matched pairs of negative $\geq 3.8\sigma$ features within 10 kpc and 1000 km s$^{-1}$ of each other, already implying that the positive matched pair is unlikely to be real.
+Cross-matching the real Band 4 and 6 data cubes, we recovered only one matched pair of positive $\geq 3.8\sigma$ features within 10 kpc and 1000 km s$^{-1}$ of each other, which correspond to the proposed \oiii\ line at $z=13.27$ (Band 6 cube) and tentative \cii\ line, offset by $\sim$ 6\,kpc and $\sim -190$\,km s$^{-1}$.\footnote{the slight difference in spectral offsets compared to the value in Sec.~\ref{sub:noise_properties} is due to the fact that here we are measuring the separation of the central line frequency from the line-finding algorithm.} However, we also found three matched pairs of negative $\geq 3.8\sigma$ features within 10 kpc and 1000 km s$^{-1}$ of each other, implying that the positive matched pair is unlikely to be real.
+The number of matched peaks are shown as the filled circles in Fig.~\ref{fig:matched_peaks}.

-We repeat the line-finding procedure for the jack-knifed data cubes (of which there are 10 each for the Band 4 and 6 data).
-Note that these are equivalent to pure noise cubes, any potential source having been removed by the jack-knifing (see Sec.~\ref{sub:jack_knife}).
-Of the 10 jack-knifed Band 4 cubes, five have at least one positive $\geq 3.8\sigma$ feature within 10 kpc of the expected source position (the centre of the cube), whereas three have at least one negative feature of the same significance.
-Of the 10 jack-knifed Band 6 cubes, \textit{all} have at least one positive $\geq 3.8\sigma$ features within 10 kpc of the expected source position, with a mean of six such features per entire cube.
-Likewise, all jack-knifed Band 6 cubes have at least one negative $\geq 3.8\sigma$ feature, with a mean of seven such features per cube.
-From this it would appear that the \cii\ feature is $\sim$50\% consistent with being a noise peak, whereas the \oiii\ feature is 100\% consistent with being a noise peak.
+We also restricted the line-finding procedure to find peaks within $\sim 2\farcs9$ of the source position for the jack-knifed data cubes (of which there are 10 each for the Band 4 and 6 data).
+Of the 10 jack-knifed Band 4 cubes, five (four) have at least one positive $\geq 3.8\sigma$ feature within 10 kpc of the expected source position (the centre of the cube), whereas three (four) have at least one negative feature of the same significance.
+The two quoted values are for the two different line-finding algorithms.
+Of the 10 jack-knifed Band 6 cubes, \textit{all} have at least one positive $\geq 3.8\sigma$ feature within 10 kpc of the expected source position, with a mean of six (eight) such features per entire cube.
+Likewise, all jack-knifed Band 6 cubes have at least one negative $\geq 3.8\sigma$ feature, with a mean of seven (eight) such features per cube (with \texttt{Findclumps} finding the higher number of peaks).